Tornadoes of 2014: September 20–24 (Brazil)

 Three tornadoes touched down in Brazil between September 20 and 24.
-A tornado capsized a boat in the Paraguay River near the city of Porto Murtinho, in the state of Mato Grosso do Sul; 3 people died and 11 went missing.
+A tornado capsized a boat in the Paraguay River near the city of Porto Murtinho, in the state of Mato Grosso do Sul; 14 people died.
 An F0 tornado was recorded by a journalist in a rural area near Pedro Osório and Capão do Leão, in Rio Grande do Sul.
 There was no damage.
 Also, a tornadic waterspout was confirmed in Cidreira, in the same state.